 Dec.
 19, 2003 Voluntary Early Retirement Memorandums

-(This article was first published in the Nov./Dec.
-2003 issue of The American Postal Worker magazine.)
+(This article first appeared in the March/April 2004 issue of The American Postal Worker Magazine.)

 Important agreements between the union and management in December and January reaffirmed the Postal Service's obligation to grant Voluntary Early Retirement (VER) to all eligible APWU-represented employees.

 In late 2002, union members ratified an extension of the 2000-2003 Collective Bargaining Agreement that included provisions requiring the USPS to offer the "early outs."
 Last summer, however, management sought to limit the categories and number of employees who could retire early.

 "The settlements put an end to a bitter dispute," said APWU President William Burrus.
 "I am pleased that the USPS has finally agreed to live up to its commitment to APWU members on this important issue."